About Us

 Bible Study

-Sue Rasmussen is suspending her Bible Study on Mondays during July, but anticipates resuming it in September.
+Sue Rasmussen is suspending her Bible Study on Mondays during January but anticipates resuming it in February.

 Mission

-To proclaim, celebrate and share the love of Christ with our neighbors through an accepting, caring community.
+To proclaim, celebrate, and share the love of Christ with our neighbors through an accepting, caring community.

 Origins